xuanzhaopeng/appium-dotnet-specflow-mweb-example/Readme.md

 msbuild /p:Configuration=Release Spec.Web.sln
 ./testrunner/NUnit.ConsoleRunner.3.9.0/tools/nunit3-console.exe ./Spec.Web.Desktop/bin/Release/Spec.Web.Desktop.dll
 ```

+### Test Report
+It will generate Allure test report in allure-results folder where the assemly located.
+Please kindly noticed I do not really properly configured the Allure report, you could extend it such as adding screenshots or recorded videos into report.

 ### Project structure
 * Spec.Web.Core: The core library that could be shared by all test assembly